tealhorizon87/ms4_right-fit-tailoring/TESTING.md

       - __You can add items to the wish list from the product detail page, and remove them with the remove button on each item in the wish list__
     - be able to have more than one wish list at a time
       - __This is not currently possible, and while it would be a useful feature, it is not something that will be developed for this site at the moment__
-    - be able to see what the total cost of the items in the wish list is
-      - __Each item's price can be seen in the wish list, but there is no total value.
-This is due to the way that the wish list is designed__
     - be able to add items to the shopping cart directly from the wish list
       - __Each product in the wish list is displayed as a mini 'product detail' page. you can specify the quantity and size of each item in the wish list and add them to the shopping cart__